 There are chapters of five national sororities.
-These are Chi Omega, Kappa Delta, Alpha Omicron Pi, Zeta Tau Alpha, and Delta Delta Delta.
-All sororities have erected very attractive lodges on the east side of the campus.
+These are Chi Omega, Kappa Delta, Alpha Omicron Pi, Zeta Tau Alpha, and Delta Delta Delta All sororities have erected very attractive lodges on the east side of the campus.

 Only regular students are eligible for these organizations, and no student may be initiated into one of them until after the first semester.
-In order to be eligible for initiation, a student must have passed at least twelve semester hours net at SOUTHWESTERN during the preceding semester, with a scholastic average of at least 1.2, and must have the written certification of the Registrar and the chairman of the Committee on Scholarship and Statistics, which cannot be given until all college accounts are settled in full.
+In order to be eligible for initiation, a student must have passed at least twelve semester hours net at Southwestern during the preceding semester, and must have the written certification of the Registrar and the chairman of the Committee on Scholarship and Statistics, which cannot be given until all college accounts are settled in full.
 No course, entered after the expiration of the time allowed for change of course without fee, may count towards the number of hours credit which a student must obtain to be eligible for initiation into a fraternity or sorority.